5 tips for saving for your dream home

 eBay, Gumtree or Facebook Marketplace are a number of places you can list your items up for sale and wait for the bids to come in.
 Not only will it provide a bit of extra cash, but you’ll also be clearing up space.

 Saving for your dream home isn’t impossible, and with the right strategy you could be well on your way to owning a property in no time.
 However, it’s important to remember that life can get in the way unexpectedly and even cause financial hardships.
-Protecting yourself and your cash flow with something like income protection insurance could be a way to provide the peace of mind you need.

 7 May 2020